 Harassment is any unwanted physical, verbal or non-verbal conduct that has the purpose or effect of violating a person's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
 A single incident can amount to harassment.
-Harassment can occur whether or not it is intended to be offensive, as it is the effect on the victim, which is important, not whether or not the perpetrator intended to harass them.
-Harassment or bullying is unacceptable even if it is unintentional.
+It also includes treating someone less favourably because they have submitted or refused to submit to such behaviour in the past.